SimonGhost1012/Toolbox/README.md

 This Batch File Has Been Tested On Windows 10/11.

 # 🖥️ Requirements
-Scoop , Curl , [7-Zip](https://7-zip.com/download.html) For Updating The Software On V1.7+
+Scoop , Curl ,JQ , [7-Zip](https://7-zip.com/download.html) For Updating The Software On V1.7+

 # ⚙️ Features
 - Easy-To-Use Interface